Ideas and Inspiration

 How many plants?
 What is the percentage cover of grass?
 How tall is the tree?
 How much shade is there?

 Help our Horticulturalists find the answers.
 Collect your own data, record observations and solve mathematical problems with practical hands-on activities in the stimulating environment of the RBGE.
-Sessions are suitable for P1 - P7 and will run 30 September - 4 October.
+Sessions are suitable for P1 - P7 and can be booked throughout the year.
 Call 0131 248 2937 (option 2) to book

 If you prefer your home comforts, there are plenty of ways to bring Maths Week Scotland into your school.